AOT-Technologies/forms-flow-ai-rfcs/rfcs/multitenancy.md

 Below are the changes on a high level;
 - Admin console web : A new web application where the tenants are provisioned and managed.
 Tenant admin can submit tenant creation request after user signup.
 - Tenants api : A new Restful API to maintain tenant information.
 - Keycloak : All the users are managed under same realm; with authorizations under client.
 Client level authorization has to be implemented on keycloak.
 Each tenant would be mapped to a keycloak client and roles; and user roles managed under each client.
 Each access_token will contain Tenant-Id as a claim which will be used for tenant authorization for the user.
+Each client would be mapped with a custom audience which each of formsflow component understands.
 - Formsflow bpm : A new tenant is created on tenant provision; and any deployments would need the tenant ID.
 Keycloak client roles would need to be mapped as camunda bpm groups.
 - Formsflow Web API : Tenant identifier to mappers and add tenant based authorization.
 - Formsflow forms : Patch tenant id in each form or use project concept in form.io.